sterlingdeng/job_runner/docs/design.md

 A strong cipher suite for TLS 1.2 that addresses the above concerns is `ECDHE-ECDSA-AES256-GCM-SHA384`.

+For this exercise, because the client will just be the CLI, we will not need to provide support for a wider range of clients, thus we will choose TLS 1.3.

 ### Security Considerations / Limitations

 We need to consider safeguards against the types of commands/processes that can be created through this API.
 This api